Barack Obama Retirement Update: Ex-POTUS Filmed Kitesurfing, Wins Competition

 It’s been three weeks since President Barack Obama became the former POTUS in retirement.
 Since then, Barack and Michelle Obama have been vacationing with Sir Richard Branson.
 Footage recently emerged that shows President Obama kitesurfing — and wiping out like a boss.

-Barack Obama’s retirement began the moment he waved goodbye to throngs of staff and well wishers.
-As sources point out, the moment was bittersweet on many levels: On the one hand, a “popular” president was leaving the White House for the last time and on another, he was leaving politics behind and beginning the retired life of past presidents.
+Barack Obama’s retirement began the moment he waved goodbye to throngs of staff and well-wishers.
+As sources point out, the moment was bittersweet on many levels: On the one hand, a popular president was leaving the White House for the last time, and on another, he was leaving politics behind and beginning the retired life of past presidents.

 According to a Yahoo News update on Obama’s retirement, readers learned the former senator from Illinois picked up a new hobby: the art of kitesurfing.